-Sedwick joined the Robert Wood Johnson Foundation in 1999 to provide project management and communications support for project Connect—an RWJF program designed to build relationships between the Foundation grantees and members of Congress.
-During her early career at RWJF, Sedwick helped to design, direct and implement strategic communications for the Foundation’s addiction prevention and treatment efforts and assist the Pioneer portfolio in carrying out their communications strategy.
+Mia joined the Robert Wood Johnson Foundation in 1999 to provide project management and communications support for project Connect—an RWJF program designed to build relationships between the Foundation grantees and members of Congress.
+During her early career at RWJF, she helped to design, direct and implement strategic communications for the Foundation’s addiction prevention and treatment efforts and assist the Pioneer portfolio in carrying out their communications strategy.

-She has also helped the RWJF Vulnerable Populations Portfolio design and execute their strategic communications.
+Mia has also helped the former RWJF Vulnerable Populations Portfolio design and execute their strategic communications.
 One such effort is Health Leads, which enables doctors to “prescribe” food, utilities assistance, job training, housing or other critical resources for their patients, just as they would prescribe medication.
 Patients then take these prescriptions to resource desks in clinic waiting rooms, where college volunteers “fill” them by connecting patients to the prescribed community services.
-Sedwick has also been involved with publicizing Playworks, a program that promotes physical activity and play at schools.
+She has also been involved with publicizing Playworks, a program that promotes physical activity and play at schools.

 Earlier in her career, she worked with the University of Medicine and Dentistry of New Jersey helping children with histories of emotional, sexual and physical abuse that resulted in both emotional and behavioral problems.

-Sedwick earned an MA in neuroscience from the University of Hartford in Connecticut and a BA in psychology and English from Rutgers University in New Jersey.
+Mia earned an MA in neuroscience from the University of Hartford in Connecticut and a BA in psychology and English from Rutgers University in New Jersey.

 Born in New Jersey, she resides in Milltown with her husband, Stanley, and her two children, Julianna and Stephanie.
 She enjoys spending time with her family and relishes their summer vacations in Cape May, N.J..